 Onomastics is a fascinating area of linguistics concerned with the study of the history and origin of proper names.
 Today’s map lies on the boundary between onomastics and statistics—we are going to take a look at the most common surnames in European countries and their meanings:

 Of course, nobody can understand all of the languages the names come from, which is why I have created a second map, now with a translation of the names above into English:

-There are several things to note: Family names are uncommon in Iceland; instead, its citizens still use an ancient Nordic system, in which a child inherits the first name of its father as its last name (the last name of a son of an Icelandic man called Jón would be Jónsson, literally Jón’s son).
+There are several things to note: Family names are uncommon in Iceland; instead, its citizens still use an ancient Nordic system, in which a child inherits the first name of its father its last name (the last name of a son of an Icelandic man called Jón would be Jónsson, literally Jón’s son).

 We can still see remnants of this system in other Nordic countries, where names ending with -son are common but are now proper family names, inherited by the children no matter what the first names of their parents are.

-In Lithuania, while the name Kazlauskas was probably mostly brought from Poland via migration, there is also a possibility that it was adopted by some Lithuanians who had the word for a goat in their original surname during an era of polonization.
+In Lithuania, while the name Kazlauskas was probably mostly brought from Poland via migration, there is also a possibility that it was adopted by some Lithuanians who had the word for a goat in their original surname during the era of polonization.

 Note also that when there are two vastly different linguistic communities within a country, I included the top names for both whenever I was able to find the necessary data.
 This was the case of Belgium (the two names are for the Dutch- and French-speaking parts) and Estonia (with Russian and Estonian names).
 I wasn’t able to find any statistics at all for Cyprus.